We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Anemia occurs when you have a decreased level of hemoglobin in your red blood cells (RBCs).
-Hemoglobin is the protein in your RBCs that is responsible for carrying oxygen to your tissues.
+Hemoglobin is the protein in your RBCs that’s responsible for carrying oxygen to your tissues.

-Iron deficiency anemia is the most common type of anemia, and it occurs when your body doesn’t have enough of the mineral iron.
-Your body needs iron to make hemoglobin.
-When there isn’t enough iron in your blood stream, the rest of your body can’t get the amount of oxygen it needs.
+Iron-deficiency anemia is the most common type of anemia.
+It occurs when your body doesn’t have enough iron, which your body needs to make hemoglobin.
+When there isn’t enough iron in your blood, the rest of your body can’t get the amount of oxygen it needs.

-While the condition may be common, many people don’t know they have iron deficiency anemia.
-It’s possible to experience the symptoms for years without ever knowing the cause.
+While the condition may be common, many people don’t know they have iron-deficiency anemia.
+It’s possible to experience symptoms for years without knowing the cause.

-The symptoms of moderate to severe iron deficiency anemia include:
+The symptoms of moderate to severe iron-deficiency anemia can include:

 According to the ASH, iron deficiency is the most common cause of anemia.
-There are many reasons why a person might become deficient in iron.
+There are many reasons that a person might become deficient in iron.
 These include:

 Inadequate iron intake